 3. CEOs as Leaders of Change

 Mark certification gives you access to Leaders’ Group on Sustainability, a collaboration between the CEOs of some of Ireland’s largest organisations, addressing pressing social, economic and environmental challenges.
-This year the Leader’s Group has produced the Low Carbon Pledge, with 49 of Ireland’s largest companies committing to lowering their scope 1&2 emissions by 50% by 2030, and the Social Inclusion Blueprint, a practical guide to create inclusive workplaces and reduce inequality in Ireland.
+The Leader’s Group is powering the #LowCarbonPledge and the Inclusive Employer Blueprint, a practical guide to create inclusive workplaces and reduce inequality in Ireland.

 Achieving the Mark Certification provides independent verification that will enhance your employer brand, help attract and retain employees, support your corporate responsibility and sustainability credentials and support your organisation in leveraging investment potential.

-Hear from the latest companies that have achieved the Mark in 2018.
+Hear from from some of the companies who have achieved the Business Working Responsibly mark.

 Pictured above were Gillian Chamberlain, BT with Maarten Schuuruman, MD, HEINEKEN Ireland, Bernard Sheridan, Corporate Affairs Director, Central Bank of Ireland and Paul Downing, General Manager, Hovione.